 - Ryan Field -

 Food Storage - This is bear country.
 All food must be stored in bear proof locations.
 There are three steel food storage containers available.
-Leave no garbage out.
+Do not leave garbage out.

-Firewood - The wood in the pilots’ shelter is for the cook stove.
+Firewood - The wood in the pilot shelter is for the cook stove.
 Use other wood for the fire ring outside.
 No other camp fires are allowed.

 - Ryan Field -

 Phone Service - There is cell coverage depending on the carrier (Verizon is fine; T-Mobile doesn't get much).
 A local phone book is in the non-food steel storage cabinet in the pilot shelter.

 Courtesy Car - The RAF courtesy car is available on a first-come, first-served basis.
 The car is not available after Sept 30 of each year.
 Instructions are in the vehicle log book located in the visitor sign-in mail box.
 We ask that you only use the car for short trips to town to get supplies etc. Please don't take the car for a full day adventure trip.
 That leaves everyone else walking!